 The Message of the Second Angel – Revelation 14

+The second angel of Revelation 14 solemnly states that “Babylon is fallen,” and the voice from heaven urges all of God’s people to come out of Babylon at once.
 “And another angel followed, saying, “Babylon is fallen, is fallen, that great city, because she has made all nations drink of the wine of the wrath of her fornication” (Revelation 14:8).
-The second angel of Revelation 14 solemnly states that “Babylon is fallen,” and the voice from heaven urges all of God’s people to come out of Babylon at once.

-Babylon was founded by Nimrod (Gen. 10:10; 11:1–9).
-From the very beginning, the city was characterized of disbelief in the true God and defiance to His will (Gen. 11:4–9), and its tower a monument of apostasy and rebellion against Him.
+Babylon was founded by Nimrod (Genesis 10:10; 11:1–9).
+From the very beginning, the city was characterized of disbelief in the true God and defiance to His will (Genesis 11:4–9), and its tower a monument of apostasy and rebellion against Him.
 Babylon is a comprehensive term that John employs to describe all religious bodies and movements that have fallen away from the truth.
 This “fall” is progressive and cumulative.

 This prophecy of the fall of Babylon finds its last-day fulfillment in the departure of Protestantism at large from the purity and simplicity of the gospel (Revelation 14:4).
-This message was first preached by the advent movement known as Millerism, in the summer of 1844, and was applied to the churches that rejected the first angel’s message concerning the judgment (verse 7).
+The fall of Babylon message was first preached by the advent movement known as Millerism, in the summer of 1844, and was applied to the churches that rejected the first angel’s message concerning the judgment (verse 7).